 Look at Georgia Senator Kelly Loeffler.
 In her debate with challenger Raphael Warnock on December 6th, Senator Loeffler repeatedly highlighted the existence of "over 250" open investigations into possible issues with the election.

-Does she actually think that the results of the election are likely to be overturned?
+Does she think that the results of the election are likely to be overturned?
 It's possible, but what's more likely is that she's concerned about her own prospects in the upcoming runoff election.

 She wants to signal to the voters who are threatening to abandon the GOP out of loyalty to Trump that she is on their side — that she, too, wants to reject the election results… But she still wants them to go to the polls in January.